ricolaws/meat-text-generator/README.md

  - The cat delivers the game instructions with a "typewriter" effect inspired by old video games.
  - It looks cute.

-## How to Install
+## Install

-Download the repository, run npm install to get the node modules, and npm start to run the site.
+Download the repository, run the command "npm install" in the base directory to get the node modules, and "npm start" to run the site.

 ## Contact